 Just beyond Ravello, a less touristy town Scala is located.
 It is a sleepy town, set 400m above sea level – with stunning views – and is the oldest town on the Amalfi Coast.
 As the former outpost for the Amalfi Coast, there are many remaining palazzi (palaces) and a large duomo from the 12th century.
-It is a great place for people who enjoy hiking or would like to experience traditional daily life on the Amalfi Coast if people are looking for a little off the beaten path options on their Amalfi Coast Tour.
+It is a great place for people who enjoy a good hiking trail (or two!) or would like to experience traditional daily life on the Amalfi Coast; and the perfect place to explore if you are looking for a little off the beaten path additions to their Amalfi Coast Itinerary.

 Rossellinis – is a two-Michelin star restaurant overlooking the Salerno Coast.
 The chef, Pino Lavarra, prepares tasty food with local flavours.
 The service is very friendly and attentive.

 - Palazzo Avino – 5* Luxury Stay ($500+ per night)

 It is a pink palace with magnificent views to the coast.
 Some of the rooms even have private terraces.
 The hotel is famous for the excellent service.
 It has an amazing terrace that overlooks the entire coast.
 The hotel also has a free shuttle bus to its private beach club.
 Click to Read Trip Advisor Reviews

 - La Moresca resort – 3* Mid-Range Stay ($150-200 per night)

 La Moresca Ravello is conveniently located for guests wanting to sightsee in the area and offers free WiFi.
 The hotel has 9 unique rooms offering all the necessities to ensure an enjoyable stay.
 Click to Read Trip Advisor Reviews

 - Al Borgo Torello – Budget Stay (<$100 per night)